N7Corporation/Familiar-firmware/README.md

 2. Open `http://192.168.4.1` in your browser
 3. Grant microphone permissions
 4. Press and hold the talk button to transmit audio
+5. Hear cosplayer's responses through your phone speaker

+### Cosplayer (Device)
+- Wears earpiece connected to the Pi
+- Speaks into integrated or attached microphone
+- Audio automatically streams to handler (voice-activated or PTT button)

 ### Meshtastic Backup
 1. Send a text message via Meshtastic app to the device's node